ssh_config(5) — Linux manual page

 default.

-MACs Specifies the MAC (message authentication code)
+MACs Specifies the MAC (message authentication code) algorithms

-used for data integrity protection.
-Multiple algorithms
+data integrity protection.
+Multiple algorithms must be

-the specified algorithms (including wildcards) will be
+specified algorithms (including wildcards) will be removed

-the specified algorithms will be placed at the head of
+specified algorithms will be placed at the head of the

-the default set.
+default set.

-The algorithms that contain "-etm" calculate the MAC
+The algorithms that contain "-etm" calculate the MAC after

-after encryption (encrypt-then-mac).
-These are
+encryption (encrypt-then-mac).
+These are considered safer

-considered safer and their use recommended.
+and their use recommended.

 The default is: